San Carlos, California: War Dogs

 The first enlisted men for the army post were temporarily housed in the San Carlos Fire Station (located on Laurel Street between San Carlos Ave. and Holly St.) from December 15 to 28, 1942.
 Each dog handler was given four dogs to train, and at the end of the course, the trainer selected the best one and shipped out.
 Dogs were trained for sentry, attack, scout, and messenger roles, and later to detect mines.
-1,200 dogs could be accommodated at any one time.
+The facility could accommodate 1,200 dogs at any one time.

 The first army dog platoon to go overseas in the Pacific was the 25th Quartermaster Corps War Dog Platoon, under the command of 1st Lt.
 Bruce D. Walker.
-When they left San Carlos, on May 11, 1944, none of the handlers knew what their final destination would be.
+When they left San Carlos on May 11, 1944, none of the handlers knew what their final destination would be.
 They left via San Francisco aboard the Liberty ship SS John Isaacson for assignments in the Pacific Theatre.

 The facility closed in October 1944, with approximately 4,500 dogs going through the facility during the war.

 1945 to the end of the 20th century

 In 1944, Dalmo Victor established the city's first large electronics plant, followed soon after by Eitel McCullough, Varian Associates (Later occupied by Tesla Motors and currently by Devil's Canyon Brewing Company), and Lenkurt Electric Company.

 Establishment of these two firms was a factor in the quadrupling of San Carlos population in the decade after 1940.
 In 1950, when the population was 14,371, the city boasted a total of 89 industries: wholesalers, manufacturers and distributors, producing a variety of commodities from electronics to cosmetic.
 By 1958, the electronic industry comprised a substantial segment of the city's industrial area.

 In the late 1940s when Bayshore was a two-lane road, the San Carlos Airport was moved from its former location between Brittan and San Carlos Avenues to its present site.
 The airport was bought by the county from Cal West Yacht Harbor in 1964 for $990,000.

 In 2022, the city received national attention after a woman was beheaded with a sword.

+In 2025, San Carlos is set to celebrate its Centennial Year.

 Geography

 San Carlos is located on the San Francisco Peninsula.

-According to the United States Census Bureau, the city has a total area of 5.41 sqmi, of which, 5.41 sqmi of it is land and 0.05% is water.
+According to the United States Census Bureau, the city has a total area of 5.41 sqmi, of which, 5.41 sqmi of it is land and 0.01% is water.